AvaloniaUI/AvaloniaUI.DeveloperTools/docs/faq.md

 ## I have another question.
 Where can I ask it?

-Feel free to leave your questions or other feedback on [AvaloniaUI/AvaloniaUI.DeveloperTools](https://github.com/AvaloniaUI/AvaloniaUI.DeveloperTools/ ) repository.
+Feel free to leave your questions or feedback on [AvaloniaUI/AvaloniaUI.DeveloperTools](https://github.com/AvaloniaUI/AvaloniaUI.DeveloperTools/ ) repository.